lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

 The next step is to update the `VulkanModel` class to support material definition.
-By now, a material will hold a reference to the color of the material and its texture, but it will be modified in teh future to define other parameters (such as normal maps, etc.).
+By now, a material will hold a reference to the color of the material and its texture, but it will be modified in the future to define other parameters (such as normal maps, etc.).
 The same material can be applied to several meshes, so we will organize meshes around them to render efficiently.
 The modifications are listed below:

 ```java
 public class VulkanModel {